 How This Can Be Useful

 All of that is true.
 And hardly news.
 But just this week I realized we finally have in Musk an example of someone so stupid that you can teach people how to think well using his best examples of thinking poorly.
 Because his best examples of thinking poorly are so starkly ridiculous that they bring into very clear relief what it means to think well.
-So today I am going use three examples of his intellectual gunknozzling to illustrate the most basic failure mode in human rationality: a complete disinterest in asking “Why?”
+So today I am going to use three examples of his intellectual gunknozzling to illustrate the most basic failure mode in human rationality: a complete disinterest in asking “Why?”

 I realize now that I have been spending most of my time the past several years focusing on what are actually level two and level three failures of sentient thought.
 Level two (which I have been mistaking as level one) is realizing that you have to earnestly try to prove yourself wrong before you can ever be reliably confident you are right (The Scary Truth about Critical Thinking).
 This applies to anything whatever—literally anything, from how to clear a sink drain to how to unify Relativity and Quantum Mechanics.
 Level three (which I have been mistaking as level two) is then all the things you can build out of that basic principle—all the rules and principles that distinguish reliable from unreliable thinking.